earthly/website/blog/_posts/2022-07-13-pulumi-vs-terraform.md

 * **Modularity:** Both Terraform and Pulumi support modularity.
 * **Community Support:** Terraform has a larger developer base, but both tools have excellent documentation and many code examples.

 So which tool should you use?
-Terraform is still considered the industry leader in IaC tools, but Pulumi is quickly rising in popularity.
+[Terraform](/blog/kubernetes-terraform) is still considered the industry leader in IaC tools, but Pulumi is quickly rising in popularity.
 Both tools help you accomplish the same thing, so for most organizations and developers, this comes down to whether you're willing to invest your time and resources into learning HCL and Terraform.
 If you prefer the consistency of using HCL for your infrastructure and want a tool with a more robust community, Terraform is the way to go.
 If you need to optimize for efficiency and would prefer to use a language you're already comfortable with, Pulumi might be the better solution.
 Either tool will get you on the way to properly scaling your infrastructure code.

 ## Outside Article Checklist

 * [ ] Create header image in Canva
-* [ ] Add keywords for internal links to front-matter
 * [ ] Run `link-opp` and find 1-5 places to incorporate links
 * [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`